Proteus syndrome

-Proteus syndrome is a rare disorder with a genetic background that can cause tissue overgrowth involving all three embryonic lineages.
+Proteus syndrome is a rare genetic disorder that can cause tissue overgrowth involving all three embryonic lineages.
 Patients with Proteus syndrome tend to have an increased risk of embryonic tumor development.
-The clinical and radiographic symptoms of Proteus syndrome are highly variable, as are its orthopedic manifestations.
+The clinical symptoms and radiographic findings of Proteus syndrome are highly variable, as are its orthopedic manifestations.

 Only a few more than 200 cases have been confirmed worldwide, with estimates that about 120 people are currently alive with the condition.
 As attenuated forms of the disease may exist, there could be many people with Proteus syndrome who remain undiagnosed.
 Those most readily diagnosed are also the most severely disfigured.

-The syndrome is named after the Greek sea-god Proteus, who could change his shape.
+The syndrome is named after the Greek sea god Proteus, who could change his shape.
 The condition appears to have been first described in the American medical literature by Samia Temtamy and John Rogers in 1976.
 American pathologist Michael Cohen described it in 1979.

 Signs and symptoms

 Proteus syndrome causes an overgrowth of skin, bones, muscles, fatty tissues, and blood and lymphatic vessels.
 Proteus syndrome is a progressive condition wherein children are usually born without any obvious deformities.
 Tumors of skin and bone growths appear as they age typically in early childhood.
 The musculoskeletal manifestations are cardinal for the diagnosis of Proteus syndrome.
-The severity and locations of these various asymmetrical growths vary greatly but typically the skull, one or more limbs, and soles of the feet will be affected.
+The severity and locations of these asymmetrical growths vary greatly but typically the skull, one or more limbs, and soles of the feet will be affected.
 There is a risk of premature death in affected individuals due to deep vein thrombosis and pulmonary embolism caused by the vessel malformations that are associated with this disorder.
 Because of carrying excess weight and enlarged limbs, arthritis and muscle pain may also be symptoms.
 Further risks may occur due to the mass of extra tissue.

-The disorder itself does not uniformly cause learning impairments: the distribution of intelligence deficits among those with Proteus syndrome appears higher than that of the general population, although this is difficult to determine with statistical significance.
-In addition, the presence of visible deformity may have a negative effect on the social experiences of the affected individual, causing cognitive and social deficits.
+The disorder does not uniformly cause learning impairments: the distribution of intelligence deficits among those with Proteus syndrome appears higher than that of the general population.
+This is difficult to determine with statistical significance.
+In addition, the presence of visible deformity hurts the social experiences of the affected individual, causing emotional difficulties, social rejection and stigma.

 Affected individuals are at increased risk for developing certain tumors including unilateral ovarian cystadenomas, testicular tumors, meningiomas, and monomorphic adenomas of the parotid gland.

 Hemimegalencephaly is often found to be associated.

 Orthopaedic features

 The musculoskeletal manifestations of Proteus syndrome are frequent and recognizable.
 Patients tend to demonstrate a unique pattern of skeletal abnormalities.
-The orthopaedic features are usually bilateral, asymmetrical, progressive and involving all four limbs and spine.
+The orthopaedic features are usually bilateral, asymmetrical, and progressive, and involve all four limbs and the spine.
 Affected patients usually have localized periarticular limb distortions, limb length discrepancy, and spine deformity.
 Patients with Proteus syndrome can have regular bone configuration and contours despite the bone enlargement.
 Patients can also exhibit deformation of the skull in the form of dolichocephaly or elongated skull and facial abnormalities.
-Because of the rarity of the syndrome and the variability of signs, the orthopaedic management should be individualized.
+Because of the rarity of the syndrome and the variability of signs, orthopaedic management should be individualized.